Salaamun alaykum, dear readers!

 Or let’s say that someone says, “Sweeten your coffee with sugar.”
 This is not making it mandatory to have coffee, but it is telling people who drink coffee to sweeten their coffee with sugar.

-If God intended to make mandatory for Muslim women to cover their hair, He would have said “cover your hair”, or “wear a headcover” but God didn’t say that in the Quran.
+- If God intended to make mandatory for Muslim women to cover their hair, He would have said “cover your hair”, or “wear a headcover” but God didn’t say that in the Quran.

 What is the “Adornment” in 24:31?

-- Those are not mandatory to cover up unless there are specific circumstances, which are mentioned in verse 33:59.
+- Those parts are not mandatory to cover up unless there are specific circumstances, which are mentioned in verse 33:59.

 Final Step: Flexible Outer Garment Length, Protection from Harm